 If you take a day trip (which I did) you will be limited to how much of the island you can see and explore.
 You will be limited to the walking distance from the visitor center for the time you are on the island, which is about 4-5 hours.

 One of the features of the island which grabs people’s attention is the population of wolves and moose.
 Neither animal lived on the island prior to 1900.
 Both naturally found their way to the island by swimming (moose) and/or walking when Lake Superior froze over.

-It is a very different sort of park, but one which draw those who love the wilderness and remote places.
+It is a very different sort of park, but one which draws those who love the wilderness and remote places.

 Greetings from Riding Mountain National Park in Manitoba!

 I’ve been on the trip now for a full week, have driven over 1,300 miles and have visited 3 national parks:

 The theme of the first week has been water.
 Water in the form of Lake Superior, water in the lakes of Voyageurs, water in the flooding the region has experienced and the water in Clear Lake in Riding Mountain NP.

 If there is one park I’ve visited which I would would call a ‘hidden gem’, it would have to be Gwaii Haanas National Park.
 Few people are even aware of its existence, let alone the fact that it is one of the most stunning parks in North America.